Oxford Martin School

 The Oxford Martin School is a research and policy unit based in the Social Sciences Division of the University of Oxford.
 It was founded in June 2005 as the James Martin 21st Century School and is located in the original building of the Indian Institute.
 It is named after its benefactor, James Martin, author of the books The Wired Society and The Meaning of the 21st Century.
-Its Director is Charles Godfray, who took up the post in February 2018.
+Its director is Charles Godfray, who took up the post in February 2018.

 'Finding solutions to the world's most urgent problems' is the stated mission of the Oxford Martin School.

 History

-Author James Martin founded the Oxford Martin School in 2005 with the largest benefaction to the University of Oxford in its more than 900-year history.
-Founding director of the School was Ian Goldin who held the post from September 2006 to September 2016.
+The Oxford Martin School was founded in 2005 after author James Martin donated over £70 million, the largest benefaction to the University of Oxford in its more than 900-year history.
+The founding director of the School was Ian Goldin who held the post from September 2006 to September 2016.

 The School and the Faculty of Philosophy of the University of Oxford founded the Future of Humanity Institute in 2005.
 In 2010, the School announced the successful outcome of a $100 million matched funding scheme that saw the number of research programmes in the School more than double.